Borel Edge Colorings for Finite Dimensional Groups: Degree colorings for abelian groups

 We start with the special case where $(1,0) \in S$.
 (Recall we are writing $\Gamma = \Z/2 \times \Z$.
 For example this element has order 2.)

 \begin{lemma} If $(1,0) \in S$, $\chi_B'(\Gamma,S) = |S|$. \end{lemma}

 \begin{proof} This follows immediately from Corollary \ref{cor:d} with $\Delta = \Z/2$. \end{proof}

 Thus, from now on assume $(1,0) \not\in S$.
 Then we can write $S = S' \sqcup -S'$, where $S'$ consists of all pairs $(\epsilon,n) \in S$ for which $n > 0$.
-Our proof will be organized as follows: The elements $(\epsilon,n) \in S'$ will be organized into 4 categories corresponding to the value of $\epsilon$ and the parity of $n$.
-We will consider these categories roughly one at a time, for each establishing a suitable notion of protocol as in the previous subsection, and demonstrating how to transition between protocols.
+The elements $(\epsilon,n) \in S'$ will be organized into 4 categories corresponding to the value of $\epsilon$ and the parity of $n$.
+We will consider these categories roughly one at a time, for each establishing suitable notions of protocol as in the previous subsection, and demonstrating how to transition between protocols.
+See Table \ref{tab:1protocols} for a list of protocols to be used in this subsection.

-These transitions will always be accomplished by an argument in the style of Lemma \ref{lem:general}.
+These transitions will almost always be accomplished by an argument using Lemma \ref{lem:general}.
 That lemma was stated in the context of $\Z^d$, but in this context its terminology still makes sense and its conclusion still holds.